Neighbors Helping Neighbors

 For those in need of assistance, make sure to check out our Getting Help page here.
 Lots of phone numbers and helpful tips for those who need it.

-The Food Pantry is now a gold member of GuideStar.
+The Food Pantry continues in 2021 to be a gold member of GuideStar.
 GuideStar is the world's largest source of information on non-profit organizations.
 Check out the seal of transparency at the top of the page!
-Click it to follow the link.
+Click it to follow the link and view our GuideStar page.

 While you are distancing, shop online and support the Food Pantry